Fijian cuisine: Kava/Yaqona

 Kava is a drink made from powdered roots of yaqona plants.
 The powder is placed in a muslin cloth and small amounts of water are added to extract the juice out of the powder.
-Kava is not unique to the Fijian culture, it is widely consumed in amongst other Pacific nations.
-It has religious and tribal significance and is used as peace offering known as sevusevu during Fijian functions.
-Kava consumption can be habit forming.
-However, there is no evidence of kava causing physical addiction nor of long term risks due to its regular use.
+Kava is not unique to the Fijian culture; it is widely consumed in other Pacific nations.
+It has religious and tribal significance and is used as a peace offering known as sevusevu during Fijian functions.
+Kava consumption can be habit-forming.
+However, there is no evidence of kava causing physical addiction nor of long-term risks due to its regular use.

 Kava is used to calm anxiety, stress, and restlessness, and treat sleep problems.
 It is also used as a remedy to certain neurological and mental disorders, common colds and other respiratory tract infections, tuberculosis, muscle pain, and as cancer prevention.
-Some use the drink for urinary tract infections (UTIs), pain and swelling of the uterus, venereal disease, menstrual discomfort, and as an aphrodisiac.
+Some use the drink for urinary tract infections, pain and swelling of the uterus, venereal disease, menstrual discomfort, and as an aphrodisiac.
 Kava is applied to the skin for skin diseases including leprosy, to promote wound healing, and as a painkiller.
 It is also used as a mouthwash for canker sores and toothaches.